-When completing a full risk assessment, the following check-list should be considered:
+When completing a full risk assessment, the following checklist should be considered:

-- Travel from home location to fieldwork location, - Travelling in fieldwork destination country (self-driving, public transport, domestic flights etc.), - Terrorism threat level, - Personal security risk & threat of crime, - Defect or failure of equipment, - Safety and quality of accommodation, - Weather conditions (for example, adverse conditions, extremes of temperature etc.), - Environment (for example, rough terrain, altitude, sea or water courses etc.), - Urban environment (for example, traffic conditions, crime levels etc.), - Distance from medical facilities, - Lone working, - Hazardous activities (for example, diving, snorkelling, swimming, caving, climbing etc.), - Communication difficulties (for example mobile phone reception, language barriers etc.), - Hygiene levels, - Emergency communication (for example, contact with University, home Embassy or Consulate etc.), - Prevalent disease or health concerns (for example, malaria, dengue fever, HIV, influenza, rabies etc.),

-- Vaccinations and / or prophylactic medication (for example, anti-malarials), - Pre-trip medical and dental screening, - Cultural sensitivities (for example dress, speech, sexual conduct).
+- Travel from home location to fieldwork location, - Travelling in fieldwork destination country (self-driving, public transport, domestic flights etc.), - Terrorism threat level, - Personal security risk & threat of crime, - · Defect or failure of equipment, - Safety and quality of accommodation, - Weather conditions (for example, adverse conditions, extremes of temperature etc.), - Environment (for example, rough terrain, altitude, sea or water courses etc.), - Urban environment (for example, traffic conditions, crime levels etc.), - Distance from medical facilities, - Lone working, - Hazardous activities (for example, diving, snorkelling, swimming, caving, climbing, etc.), - Communication difficulties (for example mobile phone reception, language barriers, etc.), - Hygiene levels, - Emergency communication (for example, contact with University, home Embassy or Consulate, etc.), - Prevalent disease or health concerns (for example, malaria, dengue fever, HIV, influenza, rabies, etc.), - Vaccinations and / or prophylactic medication (for example, antimalarials), - Pre-trip medical and dental screening, - Cultural sensitivities (for example dress, speech, sexual conduct).

+More detailed points to consider can be found at the end of the SEED high/extreme risk overseas travel risk assessment document.
 This list is NOT exhaustive but should be considered as a minimum.
-It is unreasonable to expect one person to identify all the hazards associated with a particular activity or area.
-The joint involvement of supervisors and staff is crucial as often each individual may be aware of different aspects of the task and its associated hazards.
+It will be difficult for any one person to identify all the hazards associated with a particular activity or area.
+The joint involvement of your supervisor with identifying associated hazards is crucial to ensure that different aspects of the task and its associated hazards are covered within your risk assessment.